verrazzano/docs/content/en/docs/guides/lift-and-shift.md

 These include
 * Creating and label the `tododomain` namespace
-* Creating the necessary secrets required by the TODO applicatiom
+* Creating the necessary secrets required by the ToDo applicatiom
 * Adding OAM components to deploy MySQL
 * Apply the `application.yaml` file to the cluster